-Prospective applicants are asked (but not required) to submit a non-binding letter indicating their intent to apply.
-These letters aid the BSCC in planning for the proposal evaluation process.
+Prospective applicants are asked, but not required, to submit a non-binding letter indicating their intent to apply.
+These letters help the BSCC plan for the proposal evaluation process.
 Please submit your letter in Microsoft Word or as a PDF.